‘The Young And The Restless’ Recap For Wednesday, August 15: Summer Accuses Phyllis Of Cheating

 — Young and Restless (@YandR_CBS) August 16, 2018

 Eventually, Victor left, and Nick and Sharon privately sampled cakes and made out until relentless phone calls from work caused Nick to have to skip out.
 Victor returned and tried to put doubts into Sharon’s head, but she refused to let him.
-Meanwhile, Kyle (Michael Mealor) and Summer (Hunter King) discussed her real motivation for spilling Nick and Phyllis’s (Gina Tognoni) secret affair.
+Meanwhile, Kyle (Michael Mealor) and Summer (Hunter King) discussed her real motivation for spilling Nick and Phyllis’ (Gina Tognoni) secret affair.
 Kyle admitted that he’d be ahead at work if she had sex with Billy, which gave Summer pause.

 Finally, Phyllis headed home, and Summer was there.
 She let her daughter know Billy would be working late at Jabot.
 Then, Phyllis informed Summer that Lauren wanted to back out of her contract with Jabot, and she asked her daughter to help reign Billy in.
 Furious, Summer accused Phyllis of trying to stab Billy in the back.